nerodrakar/documentador/teste/line_chart.md

 <br>

 <p align = "justify">
-    This function shows a Multiple lines in single chart.
+    This function shows a multiple lines in single chart.

 </p>